moinwiki/moin/docs/admin/configure.rst

 * you should at least give textchas for 'en' or for your language_default, if that is not 'en', as this will be used as fallback if MoinMoin does not find a textcha in the user's language
+* if a determined bot learns the answers, create new textchas

 In your wiki config, do something like this::